.NET SDK Instrumentation

 debug | ROOKOUT_DEBUG | False | Set to True to increase log level to debug |

-Rookout requires your application to be built and deployed with a debug information in the form of a pdb file.
-Rookout supports the full
+Rookout requires your application to be built and deployed with debug information in the form of .pdb

 and pdbonly